Shades of red: Madder

 The color madder is named for a dye produced from plants of the genus Rubia.

 Brink pink

 The color brink pink was formulated by Crayola in 1990.

 Crimson

 Crimson is a strong, bright, deep red color combined with some blue or violet, resulting in a small degree of purple.
 It is also the color between rose and red on the RGB color wheel and magenta and red on the RYB color wheel.

 Pink

 The web color pink is a light tint of red, but is often considered to be a basic color term on its own.

 Salmon pink

 This color which represents the pinkish tone of salmon is called salmon in Crayola crayons.

 This color was introduced by Crayola in 1949.
 See the List of Crayola crayon colors.

 Cardinal red

 Cardinal red, also called cardinal, is a vivid red, which gets its name from the cassocks worn by cardinals.
-The family of birds takes its name from the color.
+The bird takes its name from the color.